harryrampr/Docker_Lamp_PHP_8.1.18_Template/README.md

 3. Update necessary info at`composer.json`file, then run`composer install`.

-4. To configure the Docker LAMP, just copy sample`.env`files to new files without the "sample" prefix.
-Then only make important changes to these files.
+4. To configure the Docker LAMP, just update `Environmental Variables` values at following files:

     1. For`.env`file, most defaults should work.
 If necessary replace values of:
         - `SERVER_HTTP_HOST_PORT`